flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 **Solution:**
 - Check for watches inside `if` statements **followed by other watches**
 - Check for watches inside loops
-- Check for watches after early returns **when other watches exist after the return**
 - Move conditional watches to the END if you need them

 ### Unexpected Data